ut-issl/s2e-documents/Specifications/Environment/Spec_SRPEnvironment.md

    4. note
       - It is known that the solar constant value varies between 1365 and 1367 W/m2, but it is handled as a constant value in S2E.

-2. `UpdateAllStates` function
+2. `CalcShadowCoefficient` function
    1. overview
-      - TBW
+      - This function determines that the spacecraft is inside the eclipse of the earth or not.

    2. inputs and outputs
       - Constants